-An experiment in 1971 is the introduction of an inter-disciplinary advanced elective entitled The Environmental Situation which is fully described later.
+The inter-disciplinary elective entitled 'The Environmental Situation' will be offered again in 1972.
 It is essentially a research course and for this reason the number of places will be limited.
 It is also felt that some kind of entry qualification is desirable and therefore only those who have obtained a 'credit' pass, or higher, in a first elective may apply.